neuekit/neuekit/README.md

 This is a Sass based framework and you'll need something to compile all that sassy code.
 In-house we use npm/yarn scripts to watch for, check, compile, minify and display code changes fast.

-All style properties are autoprefixed where required, all js code is transpiled using Babel, bundled using Rollup and minified using Uglify.
+All style properties are autoprefixed where required, all JavaScript code is transpiled using Babel, bundled using Rollup and minified using Uglify.
 Finally code changes are served to the browser whilst you develop your codebase in realtime using Browsersync.

+The JavaScript setup here means you can code in whatever Babel supports and browser support for both the transpiled JavaScript and compiled CSS is based on the Browserlist array in package.json.
+This ensures that your JS & CSS code support the same browsers!

 ## Setup